 Understanding the reasons is the first step in dealing with rude customers.
 Are you interested in what happens in the minds of those clients who are always having a bad day?
 Let’s take a closer look at this.

-Anger is a natural feeling that arises when we consider a situation as unfair.
+Anger is a natural feeling that arises when we consider a situation unfair.
 It’s often described as a secondary emotion — a self-protective reaction to either pain or fear.
-When something doesn’t work as anticipated, clients often feel misled, which brings in anger.
+Clients often feel misled when something doesn’t work as anticipated, which brings in anger.
 But this is only a part of the equation.
-Why don’t we break down some other factors making a huge difference:
+Why don’t we break down some other factors that make a huge difference?

-- Product problems: if your product or service doesn’t do what customers thought it would do, emotions will overflow.
-The gap between their expectations and the reality you offer appears.
+- Product problems: Emotions will overflow if your product or service doesn’t do what customers thought it would.
+The gap between customer expectations and the reality you offer appears.

-- Support mishaps: it happens.
+- Support mishaps: It happens.
 Why?
-Customers are waiting for an answer for too long, or have previous lousy support experiences or unresolved issues with another brand.
+People wait for an answer for too long or have previous negative experiences or unresolved issues with another brand.
 They transfer every bad luck into your product subconsciously.

-- Little respect for customer’s time: a client loses their precious time a) contacting a company, b) navigating through a company’s website in search of answers, c) talking to different customer support agents who put them on hold.
-Sure, these obstacles will make everyone irked.
+- Little respect for customer’s time: A client loses precious time a) contacting a company, b) navigating through a company’s website searching for answers, and c) talking to different support agents who put them on hold.
+Sure, these obstacles make customers angry.
 To omit these problems, test a shared inbox.
-It ensures your clients never face delays again and helps your team collaborate better.
+It ensures your clients never face delays again and helps your customer service team collaborate better.

-Customers — both satisfied and angry ones — are the source of valuable insight.
-If you avoid dealing with rude clients, you lose out on a great learning opportunity.
-Your aim should be to learn as much as you can from those disgruntled customers and frame up your business decisions.
+Satisfied customers and angry ones are the source of valuable insights.
+If you avoid dealing with them, you lose out on a great learning opportunity.
+Your aim should be to learn as much as possible from those disgruntled people and frame your business decisions.

 When you’re chatting with an upset client, the critical aspects of your interaction should be staying even-keeled and professional.
-The way you handle unsatisfied people has a tremendous impact.
+The way you handle dissatisfied customers has a tremendous impact.
 Let’s walk you through the process of dealing with angry customers:

 #1 Let customers have their say

 OMG, here comes a customer full of anger.
 What should you do?
 Should you attack first?
 Or apologize for every sin?
 Neither will do.
-First, take it easy.
+First, take it easy and show your superb communication skills.
 People tend to get angry, which is a common thing.
-And then just listen.
+Just listen.

 The point is that you should concentrate on what a customer tries to tell you.
-Stay engaged and withhold judgment.
+Stay engaged, withhold judgment, and use positive language.
 Here are a few tips to start a conversation smoothly:

-- Be empathetic: Jacob J. Sapochnick, the founder of Sapochnick Law Firm, explains that ‘the number one technique in dealing with angry customers is showing empathy to your customers.
-This will help your customers be calm and communicate with you effectively‘.
-So, take yourself out of the equation and don’t take the situation personally.
+- Be empathetic: Jacob J. Sapochnick, the founder of Sapochnick Law Firm, explains that ‘the number one technique in dealing with angry customers is showing empathy.
+This will help your clients be calm and communicate with you effectively‘.
+So, take yourself out of the equation and don’t consider such situations as personal attacks.

-- Show understanding: Mention the customer by name, summarize all the facts, and ask follow-up questions.
+- Show understanding: Mention the customer by name, summarize all their bad experiences, and ask follow-up questions.
 These tactics demonstrate your honest involvement.

 #2 Offer real-time and proactive support

-This is a tough one as your instinct may be to run away once you face an angry customer.
-Well, it isn’t a perfect idea in dealing with demanding clients.
-If you answer a client’s complaint right away, it’s likely that your customer is still fired up about their question and unwilling to listen to anything you’re about to say.
+This is a tough one, as your instinct may be to run away once you face an angry customer.
+Well, it isn’t a perfect idea to deal with demanding clients.
+If you answer angry customer complaints immediately, people are likely fired up about their questions and unwilling to listen to anything you’re about to say.

-To prevent a client from losing their self-control, consider proactive customer service as a valuable weapon in your arsenal.
+To prevent clients from losing self-control, consider proactive customer service as a valuable weapon in your arsenal.
 Take the initiative and offer your help before an issue even comes up.
 This way, you won’t make clients feel unappreciated and forgotten about.
-They will notice your commitment and full expertise.
+They will notice your commitment to providing a positive customer experience.

-The platform you use for reaching out to customers also determines your response time.
-If you search for a user-friendly customer communication tool, live chat may be your top choice.
-It’s considered to be one of the fastest out there, which is crucial if you want your customer support to be exceptional.
+The platform you use to reach people also determines your response time.
+Live chat may be your top choice if you are searching for a user-friendly customer communication tool to provide faster resolutions.
+It’s considered one of the fastest out there, which is crucial if you want your support to be exceptional.

-Another possible option here can be social media or broadcast emailing.
-Use your Twitter, Facebook, or Instagram to inform your users about future service breakdowns or issues.
+Another possible option here is social media or broadcast emailing.
+Use your Twitter, Facebook, or Instagram to inform your users about future service breakdowns or to deal with angry customer tweets.
 This is how Amazon or Netflix works.
 Once they notice technical problems, they warn the users in advance.

 #3 Keep your cool

-As the well-known idiom goes, be ‘as cool as a cucumber‘, which is also the Number One rule you should follow when you face customers who turn on their caps lock voice.
-That initial reaction you give to a person sets the whole tone of your interaction.
-Remember about chat etiquette rules and don’t fall back on a fight or flight mode.
+As the well-known idiom goes, be ‘as cool as a cucumber‘, which is also the Number One approach to customers you should follow when you face real people who turn on their caps lock voice.
+Your initial reaction sets the whole tone of your customer interaction.
+Remember chat etiquette rules, and don’t fall back on a fight or flight mode.
 It’s the wrong approach for a proper customer service mindset.

-David Cusick, CSO in House Method, claims that ‘when dealing with an irate customer, you should soften and then repeat back what they said before adding your own response.
+David Cusick, CSO in House Method, claims that ‘when dealing with an angry customer, you should soften and repeat what they said before adding your own response.
 An angry client often goes a mile a minute with complaints, which means it’s difficult to get to the root of the problem‘.

-He adds that if you’re into customer service, just breathe: ‘give yourself the time and space you need to calm a person down.
-When they make a complaint or comment, take the time to ensure you heard them correctly, using a soft, placating tone.
-Just getting the angry customer to say “yes” and feel understood helps unravel those tensions and move you both on a path toward an agreement‘.
-Just like that, breathe in, and breathe out.
+He adds that if you’re into customer service, just breathe: ‘Give yourself the time and space you need to calm a person down.
+When they make a complaint or comment, take the time to ensure you heard them correctly, using a soft, placating, professional tone.
+Getting the angry customer to say “yes” and feel understood helps unravel those tensions and move you both toward an agreement‘.
+Just like that, breathe in and breathe out.

 #4 Practice reflective listening

-Once you establish contact with a customer, hearing and realizing what they’re telling you is only half the battle.
+Once you establish contact with a person, hearing and realizing customer complaints is only half the battle.
 People are vulnerable when they show their emotions.
 Just saying something like ‘I understand you’ may sound too weak.
 Here’s when reflective thinking comes into the picture.

 Chris Brenchley, Co-Founder and CEO of Surehand, recommends adopting this technique.
-He says that repeating the customer’s problems and then asking them what THEY think can be done about this in order to make THEM feel better makes you halfway towards the solution.
+He says that repeating the people’s problems and then asking them what THEY think can be done about their bad customer experience to make THEM feel better makes you halfway towards the solution.

 Dylan Max, Head of Growth at Netomi, expressed a similar point of view: ‘Sometimes, repeating what customers told you can be a helpful way to communicate that you are on the same page.
-Once a customer knows that you understand the problem, you’ll need to be clear in how you are going to solve their problem.
+Once a person knows you understand the problem, you’ll need to be clear about how you will solve it.
 Concisely outline the steps you will take to solve their problem‘.

-I can’t but agree with these expert opinions as angry customers help a business improve.
+I can’t help but agree with these expert opinions, as angry customers help a business improve.
 Yes, that’s right.
-The more unsatisfied clients you treat, the better your product or service becomes.
-That’s why it’s so imperative to listen to them and think ahead.
+The more negative customer experiences you treat, the more your product or service improves.
+That’s why active listening and thinking ahead are imperative.

 #5 Kill them with kindness

 This tip is my favorite one.
 Responding to anger with anger is always a bad idea.
-That’s what Nick Chlumecky, Customer Service Lead at QuillBot, also says: ‘Don’t get angry.
-I’m not going to pretend that’s easy because people can be very frustrating and/or rude to you, but getting mad, even if the customer is in the wrong or being unreasonable, just gives them justification to get angrier and makes the situation worse‘.
+Nick Chlumecky, Customer Service Lead at QuillBot, says: ‘Don’t get angry.
+I’m not going to pretend that’s easy because people can be very frustrating and/or rude to you, but getting mad, even if the customer is in the wrong or being unreasonable, just justifies them to get angrier and makes the difficult situation even worse‘.

 Mutual rage erases that fine balance between you and a customer so that nothing good can happen.
-If a client is infuriated, kill them with kindness.
+If a client is angry, kill them with kindness.
 The secret is as simple as ABC: be sincere, respectful, and understanding.
-By controlling your anger, you’ll notice that a customer will ease up a little as well.
+By controlling your anger, you’ll notice that a person will ease up a little.

-David Bakke, Customer Service Expert at National Air Warehouse, has a great opinion on this point.
+David Bakke, Customer Service Expert at National Air Warehouse, has an excellent opinion on this point.
 He adds the word ‘firm‘ to kindness.
-If you keep your temper in line when dealing with rude customers, you have the upper hand.
+You have the upper hand if you keep your temper in line when dealing with difficult customers.
 David recommends asking a client ‘to explain their complaint and respond with sympathy‘.
 His example of the return policy on a product could not be bettered.

 #6 Be apologetic

 Piecing together an effective and sincere apology may be challenging.
-However, to turn your angry customers into long-term ones, you need to own up to your mistakes.
-Apologizing publicly, responding promptly, and offering an incentive usually go a long way.
+However, to turn your angry customers into long-term ones, you must own up to your mistakes.
+Apologizing publicly, responding promptly, and offering an incentive usually makes customers satisfied and go a long way.

-The above-mentioned attitudes are only the tip of an iceberg.
-The key components of an apology are:
+The attitudes mentioned above are only the tip of the iceberg.
+The critical components of an apology are: